GOP support erodes for McConnell's Obamacare repeal plan

 Senate Minority Leader Chuck Schumer, D-N.Y., said that repealing Obamacare without a replacement "would be a disaster."

+Eleven governors, including five Republicans, five Democrats and one independent, also came out against a straight repeal, a move likely to cause further trouble for the plan.
+They said in a joint statement that the Senate should "immediately reject" a plan to repeal Obamacare.

-McConnell's effort to partially repeal and replace the ACA fell apart Monday night after two more Republican senators said they wouldn't support it.
-McConnell said Tuesday will bring to the floor a bill that both the House and Senate passed in 2015 that would be close to a full repeal of Obamacare after a two-year phaseout.
+The measure McConnell plans to bring to the floor is one that both the House and Senate passed in 2015 that would be close to a full repeal of Obamacare after a two-year phaseout.

 The repeal vote in 2015, however, was mostly symbolic to prove to the GOP base that Senators supported dismantling the ACA because they knew full well that it would not be signed into law while Barack Obama was president.
 As expected, Obama vetoed the legislation.